gabrielokeke/journal/README.md

 # 📝 Journaling App

 This is a fullstack journaling app built with **Next.js** and **MongoDB**.
-It allows users to create, read, update, and delete journal entries, including mood tracking and personalization.
+It allows users to create, read, update, and delete journal entries, including mood tracking and category choices.

 ## 🚀 Features